 During our clinical trials, patients remain in the hospital overnight for observation after undergoing treatment with the Delcath system.
 Once physicians become familiar with using the Delcath system, we expect the procedure to be performed on an outpatient basis, with the patient resuming normal activities the day after the procedure is performed.
 We expect a patient to undergo an average of four treatments, one every three weeks.
 A new Delcath system kit is used for each treatment.

-Integral to our research and development efforts is our program of clinical research with prominent researchers and physicians that is being conducted presently at The National Cancer Institute, the Sydney Melanoma Unit and was previously conducted at Yale University, M.D.
-Anderson Cancer Center and other prominent medical institutions.
+Integral to our research and development efforts is our program of clinical research with prominent researchers and physicians.

 Our Clinical Trials